wsugarman/sweetener/docs/Release-Notes/Sweetener.Reliability.md

         - `ReliableAsyncAction.Create`
         - `ReliableFunc.Create`
         - `ReliableAsyncFunc.Create`
     - Extension methods for the most common use-cases:
         - `WithRetry`
         - `WithAsyncRetry`
-    - Policies, and their corresponding handlers, that determine execution behavior
+    - Policies, and their corresponding handlers, that determine execution behavior:
         - `DelayPolicy`, `DelayHandler`, and `ComplexDelayHandler`
         - `ExceptionPolicy` and `ExceptionHandler`
         - `ResultPolicy` and `ResultHandler<T>`